y-miyazaki/terraform-aws-base/README.md

 ## IAM group policy

 You can set the policy to assign to IAM groups.
 You can also make the virtual MFA setting mandatory as a base policy.
+You can also configure the IAM Switch Role.

 ![IAM Group Policy](image/iam_group_policy.png)